 How about those commercials for prescription medicines.
 You know the kind where it solves one problem, but it may create about 10 to 20 other problems.
 Don’t you just love the warnings, “this may create heart attacks, shortage of breath, harm your liver, your kidneys, even death” but hey don’t worry at least you won’t have any more gas pains!

-The other types of commercials that are annoying are the ones from attorney’s where they want you to sue anybody for anything that may have happened.
+The other types of commercials that are annoying are the ones from the attorney’s where they want you to sue anybody for anything that may have happened.
 It’s like, hurry don’t waste any more time, go and sue this one or that one before your time runs out.
-They say they care about you, “shouldn’t you get what you deserve,” (but hey let’s not mention the fact that they will happily take at least a third of what you get).
+They say they care about you, “shouldn’t you get what you deserve,” (but hey let’s not forget to mention the fact that they will happily take at least a third of what you get).

 Some of them even want to sue the makers of the very same prescriptions mentioned above because it may have attributed to some sort of illness.
 How ironic?
 The fact that you knew the possible side effects before you took them, I guess it doesn’t matter, does it?